For as long as I remember I have been a bit of a pessimist. Always seeing the glass as half empty I was a constant worrywart and negative Nelly.

-- Your immune system and health will improve: Music has the power to heal your soul as well as your physical being.
+Music has the power to heal your soul as well as your physical being.
 A review by the McGill University Psychological department found that music increases antibodies and improves immunity.
 The antibodies produced included the immunoglobulin A (IgA) and natural killer cells.
 IgA is responsible for the immunity of the mucous system and the natural killer cells are the body’s first defense from bacteria and germs.
 So next time you feel a cold coming turn on some soothing music.

-- Helps with Depression: Those upbeat tracks with jangly pianos keys and pumping melodies have been shown to improve depression and decrease anxiety.
+Those upbeat tracks with jangly pianos keys and pumping melodies have been shown to improve depression and decrease anxiety.
 A 2017 review of nine studies with 421 participants, 411 of those were part of a meta-analysis looking at the short-term effects of music therapy for depression.
 Music therapy provides short-term beneficial effects for those with depression when compared with those who received regular treatment.

-- Decreases anxiety and stress: Feeling anxious about your upcoming day?
+Feeling anxious about your upcoming day?
 Your anxiety could lead to high-stress levels.
 Don’t let the worries get you in a tizzy.
 Instead, pop in some soothing tunes that will put your mind at ease and bring your body back to a state of calm.
 Research shows that music can decrease stress.
 Music has been shown to lower the hormone cortisol which is responsible for making us feel stressed out and anxious.

-- It improves your sleep: Quality sleep is so important for maintaining good health.
+Quality sleep is so important for maintaining good health.
 Not getting enough can lead to problems like high blood pressure, elevated stress, anxiety, and depression.
 Music has been found to be a safe and effective way to improve the quality of sleep.
 A study out of China showed an improvement in the sleep quality of the elderly when after listening to 30 or 45 minutes of music every night for three months.
 It is also effective for younger people with sleeping disorders.
 Research on students 19 to 28 years of age responded positively to classical music at bedtime.
 They saw an improvement in sleep patterns and decrease depression.
 Having trouble sleeping?
 Put on some soft music to clear your head and relax your muscles.
 You will be getting zzz’s in no time.

-- Music builds relationships and lifelong bonds: Music can help build and foster a relationship.
+Music can help build and foster a relationship.
 My love of music and concert-going has forged amazing relationships throughout my life.
 Some of the best memories I have are going to concerts and music festivals with my friends and family.
 Sharing your love for music will strengthen your relationship and give you a fun activity to do with friends and loved ones.

-- Keep your workouts going: Ever have that feeling like you just can’t do any more reps or finish that run?
+Ever have that feeling like you just can’t do any more reps or finish that run?
 Music has been found to be a catalyst for finishing workouts.
 A workout without music would have no motivation at all.
 One study showed those who were given music during a workout were able to complete a longer duration on the treadmill when compared to those who had no music.
 Use music as a catalyst to keep your workout motivation!

-- Music enhances memory: Can’t remember where you left your keys?
+Can’t remember where you left your keys?
 Or have a presentation you need to memorize?
 Try adding some music for another mnemonic device.
 Music has been found to help release dopamine which can aid in your ability to remember.
 Classical music has also been tied with helping to improve the retention of material when studying.
 A study of 60 adults showed they had the easiest time learning Hungarian when they incorporated rhythmic speaking or singing